Nagaon: History

+The area witnessed significant developments during the British colonial period.
+In 1833, Nagaon was established as a British administrative headquarters, becoming one of the original districts of Assam.
+The British administration brought several changes to the region, including the development of tea plantations and the introduction of modern education.

 Geography

 The Kolong River, a tributary of the Brahmaputra River, flows through Nagaon and in the process divides the city into two distinct regions: Nagaon and Haibargaon.

 Nagaon is bounded on the north by the Sonitpur district and the Brahmaputra River.
 On the south, it borders the West Karbi Anglong district, Dima Hasao and Hojai District.
-On the east it is bounded by East Karbi Anglong district and the Golaghat district, while on the west it neighbours the Marigaon district.
+On the east it is bounded by the Karbi Anglong district and the Golaghat district, while on the west it neighbours the Marigaon district.

 There are several beels, marshy areas and swamps in the district, including the regions of Marikalong, Potakalong, Haribhanga, Jongalbalahu, Samaguri Beel, Gatanga Beel Urigadang and Nawbhanga.
 These wetlands are former channels of the Kolong and Kopili rivers.

+Climate

+Nagaon has been ranked 25th best “National Clean Air City” under (Category 3 population under 3 lakhs cities) in India.

 Transport

 Road

 There is very good availability of buses playing from Guwahati, Jorhat and Tezpur to Nagaon, There is flexibility of timings.
 Plenty of government and private buses travel between Guwahati and Nagaon.
 The district lies about 120 km east of Guwahati with an average travel time of 2 hours.
-Nagaon is round 190 km from Jorhat and 75 km from Tezpur.
+Nagaon is about 190 km from Jorhat and 75 km from Tezpur.
 Taxies are available for hire from all major destinations to Nagaon.